DPI-WE/setup-your-email/content.md

 - **Mobile Clients**: Most smartphones come with built-in email apps.
 You can also download third-party apps like [Gmail](https://apps.apple.com/us/app/gmail-email-by-google/id422689480), [Outlook](https://apps.apple.com/us/app/microsoft-outlook/id951937596), or [Spark](https://apps.apple.com/us/app/spark-mail-ai-email-inbox/id997102246).

-### Add Your Email Account:
+### Add Your Email Account

-1. Open your chosen email client.
+- Open your chosen email client.
-2. Navigate to the account setup section (usually found in settings or preferences).
+- Navigate to the account setup section (usually found in settings or preferences).
-3. Enter your email address and password.
+- Enter your email address and password.
-4. Follow the on-screen instructions to complete the setup.
+- Follow the on-screen instructions to complete the setup.

-### Configure Notifications:
+### Configure Notifications
 - Ensure notifications are enabled for new emails.
 - Customize notification settings to avoid unnecessary distractions (e.g., only notify for important emails).

-### Organize Your Inbox:
+### Organize Your Inbox
 - Use folders or labels to categorize emails.
 - Set up filters or rules to automatically sort incoming mail.
 - Archive or delete emails you no longer need to keep your inbox tidy.

-### Check Your Email Frequently:
+### Check Your Email Frequently
 - Set specific times during the day to check and respond to emails.
 - Enable push notifications on your phone for immediate alerts.